drougge/wellpapp-pyclient/FUSE.md

 this is having a (word valuetype) tag "replaced" for when I make a new version of something, and having default_search=-!replaced (! so I can set it weakly if I still want to see the replaced post).

+If you have problematic characters in your tag names you can use \uXXXX escapes in the path names, e.g "\u002f" for "/". "\" is not special unless the tag as written is not found.
+(You will need to escape it in your shell though.)